bobfoster1299/capstone2/README.md

 **cloudformation/delete.sh** - delete AWS stack.

-**cloudformation/capstone-infra.yml** - AWS CloudFormation script to deploy:
+**cloudformation/capstone-infra.yml** - cloudformation script to deploy network infrastructure in AWS.
-- VPC
-- Internet gateway
-- Internet gateway attachment
-- Public subnet
-- Public route table
-- Default public route
-- Public subnet route table association

-**capstone-k8s-cluster.yml** - AWS CloudFormation script to deploy:
+**capstone-k8s-cluster.yml** - cloudformation script to deploy kubernetes cluster in AWS.
-- 1 x EC2 instance - kubernetes master
-- 2 x EC2 instance - kubernetes worker nodes
-- Security group

-**cloudformation/capstone-jenkins.yml** - AWS CloudFormation script to deploy:
+**cloudformation/capstone-jenkins.yml** - cloudformation script to deploy a jenkins server in AWS.
-- EC2 instance with jenkins installed (installation must be finished off manually via the browser)
-- Security group

-**ansible/jenkins/** - ansible playbook to further configure the jenkins node.
+**ansible/jenkins/** - ansible playbook to further configure the jenkins server.
 Must be executed manually once the node is running.

-**Dockerfile** - creates docker container running Apache for hosting website.
+**Dockerfile** - creates docker image running Apache for hosting website.

 **Jenkinsfile** - creates jenkins pipeline for deploying to staging and production.